adrianromano/adrianromano.github.io/_pages/about.md

 Hi!
 This is Adrian here.

-I was born and raised in the city of Jakarta, Indonesia and spent most of my teen life studying in local International Schools before I went abroad to study in the US.
+I was born and raised in the city of Jakarta, Indonesia and spent most of my teen life studying in local International schools before I went abroad to study in the US.

 I am a junior, up and coming Data Scientist who is very passionate in working with data specifically on Machine Learning, Exploratory Data Analysis and Data Visualizations.